China, CET - Chinese Studies and Internship in Shanghai

-All applicants must fulfill Clark University's eligibility requirements.
-Students must also be prepared to fulfill the requirements for the CET Chinese Studies and Internship in Shanghai program.
-Before participating in a study abroad program, you have to declare a major, and as a rule, have junior-class standing.
-In order to be considered for this program, you must have completed 3 semesters of college-level Mandarin.
+All applicants must fulfill Clark University's eligibility requirements and the requirements for the CET Chinese Studies and Internship in Shanghai program.
 Applications may be rejected for any number of reasons by the overseas program.

 Your student account will be billed for Clark tuition each semester that you are abroad.
 There is a one-time $1000 study abroad fee that will appear on your Clark tuition bill.
 Clark will pay your tuition/academic fees to CET.
 These include mandatory insurance and visa processing fees.
 You will be billed by CET directly for your housing, and you will need to provide for your own meals (i.e. cooking or purchasing meals) if they are not provided.
 Books, non-academic fees, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that here might be a whole array of fees in Beijing/Shanghai for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.

 Studying off-campus always generates additional and unexpected expenses.
 If you are a financial aid recipient, you should continue to receive financial aid.
 However, be sure to check with the Office of Financial Assistance to see if there will be any changes in your financial aid package.
 You will not be able to receive Work-Study money while you are abroad.
 International Scholarships are granted to enrich the Clark campus with international students and cannot be applied to off-campus programs.